Application Questions

 General Questions

-What is the duration of the program?
+How long is the program?

 Is it possible to speak with a graduate of the program?